 - An electronic copy of your current resume

-- Three professional and/or academic recommendations are required as part of your application.
-Log in to the supplemental items list in your account at http://apply.northpark.edu to send a recommendation request through our online system.
+- Two professional and/or academic recommendations are required as part of your application.
+Log in to the supplemental items list in your account at https://npu.force.com/app to send a recommendation request through our online system.

 - An essay, as described on the application

 - Official transcripts from all colleges and universities you have attended sent directly to North Park University:

 3225 W. Foster Ave., Box 19

 If you’ve already started an online application, you can log back into the system to complete it.

 North Park University does not require a GRE score for admission to the Master of Arts in Clinical Mental Health Counseling program.
 We will evaluate your application holistically, looking at your undergraduate and any other university coursework, your professional experience, your essay, references, and admissions interview together to make a decision on your admission.
 We recommend you have a cumulative undergraduate GPA of 3.0 or higher (on a 4.0 scale), but a lower GPA does not exclude you from admission.